 - Parents should come through the front doors for Parent/Teacher Conferences.
 Information is available upon entry to assist parents with the process as well as to find teachers.
 Conferences at Central Catholic have traditionally been held in classrooms to provide more privacy for parents and families.

-- Central Catholic is required to share our immunization and exemption rates for each vaccine required for school attendence.
+- Central Catholic is required to share our immunization and exemption rates for each vaccine required for school attendance.
 CLICK HERE to see how many students at our school are vaccinated.